jhowlett-scottlogic/openapi-forge-typescript/README.md

 ## Linting

-Two scripts are available to aid you find linting errors:
+Two scripts are available to help you find linting errors:

 ~~~
 npm run eslint:check